suchipi/Grapple-Game/Documentation/Development-Document.md

 * Quake-likes: Encourages use of acceleration and motion continued momentum as a gameplay mechanic.
 The progenitor of Rocket Jumping.
 * TF2 Mannpower Mode: The grapple hook in this game forces players to wait as it shoots out, which encourages grappling while moving along as a natural progression.
 It also creates a fantastic change in acceleration.
 * Final Fantasy XIV: MMOs are really boring but this game managed to make you feel accomplished when you learned, because every spell you learned wasn't about numbers as much as "how can I fit this into my flow".
 By the time you reached level 50 you really "felt" like a Mage/etc.
+* Jak II: Creates a Blade Runner-esque world with cartoony character, the result is a beautiful game not limited by dated hardware